trivago/gollum/docs/formatters/streamroute.rst

 StreamRoute
 ===========

-StreamRoute modifies the stream of a message by searching for a prefix in the message payload.
+StreamRoute is a formatter that modifies a message's stream by reading a prefix from the message's data (and discarding it).
-The prefix is extracted from all characters before the first colon ":".
+The prefix is defined by everything before a given delimiter in the message.
-If no prefix is found or the prefix is empty, the message stream is not changed.
+If no delimiter is found or the prefix is empty the message stream is not changed.
-The prefix will be removed from the message.
-If the stream modulation routes messages to a stream configured by another plugin, this plugin will be used.

 Parameters
 ----------

 **StreamRouteFormatter**
-  Defines an additional formatter applied after removing the prefix from the message. :doc:`Format.Forward </formatters/forward>` by default.
+  StreamRouteFormatter defines the formatter applied after reading the stream.
+  This formatter is applied to the data after StreamRouteDelimiter.
+  By default this is set to "format.Forward".

+**StreamRouteStreamFormatter**
+  StreamRouteStreamFormatter is used when StreamRouteFormatStream is set to true.
+  By default this is the same value as StreamRouteFormatter.

 **StreamRouteDelimiter**
-  Defines the control character that is searched for when extracting the prefix from the message.
+  StreamRouteDelimiter defines the delimiter to search when extracting the stream name.
   By default this is set to ":".

+**StreamRouteFormatStream**
+  StreamRouteFormatStream can be set to true to apply StreamRouteFormatter to both parts of the message (stream and data).
+  Set to false by default.

 Example
 -------

 .. code-block:: yaml

 - "stream.Broadcast":
     Formatter: "format.StreamRoute"
     StreamRouteFormatter: "format.Forward"
+    StreamRouteStreamFormatter: "format.Forward"
-    StreamRouteDelimiter: ":"
+    StreamRouteDelimiter: "$"
+    StreamRouteFormatBoth: false